denpo1022/Pixiv-Crawler-with-GUI/README.md

 ## Current function

 1. You can select a directory for saving pictures.
+2. Input the keyword and click "search" button will show you how many works on Pixiv now.
-2. You can search base on the keyword you typed and download first page of illustration works (which means 60 works with equal or more than 60 original size pictures) automatically at Pixiv website.
+3. You can download images based on your keyword.
+It will download first page of illustration works (which means 60 works with equal or more than 60 original size pictures) automatically at Pixiv website.
 The pictures are ordered from latest to oldest.

 ## How to use